OpenShift: Red Hat OpenShift Online

-OpenShift 3 is built around Kubernetes.
-It can run any Docker-based container, but Openshift Online is limited to running containers that do not require root.

-Red Hat OpenShift 4 for IBM Z and IBM LinuxONE supports on-premise, cloud, and hybrid environments.

 OpenShift Dedicated

-OpenShift Dedicated (OSD) is Red Hat's managed private cluster offering, built around a core of application containers powered by Docker, with orchestration and management provided by Kubernetes, on a foundation of Red Hat Enterprise Linux.
-It is available on the Amazon Web Services (AWS), IBM Cloud, Google Cloud Platform (GCP) marketplaces since December 2016.
-A managed private cluster offering is also offered on Microsoft Azure under the name Azure Red Hat OpenShift (ARO).
+OpenShift Dedicated (OSD) is Red Hat's managed private cluster offering on the marketplaces of Amazon Web Services (AWS), IBM Cloud, Google Cloud Platform (GCP) since December 2016.
+A similar managed service is offered on Microsoft Azure under the name Azure Red Hat OpenShift (ARO).

 OpenShift Data Foundation

-OpenShift Data Foundation (ODF) provides cloud native storage, data management and data protection for applications running with OpenShift Container platform in the cloud, on-prem, and in hybrid/multi-cloud environments.
+OpenShift Data Foundation (ODF) provides cloud-native storage, data management and data protection for applications running on the OpenShift platform in cloud, on-premises, and hybrid/multi-cloud environments.

 OpenShift Database Access

-Red Hat OpenShift Database Access (RHODA) is a capability in managed OpenShift Kubernetes environments enabling administrators to set up connections to database-as-a-service offerings from different providers.
-RHODA is an add-on service to OSD and Red Hat OpenShift Service on AWS (ROSA).
-RHODA's initial alpha release included support for MongoDB Atlas for MongoDB and Crunchy Bridge for PostgreSQL.
+Red Hat OpenShift Database Access (RHODA) is a capability for managed OpenShift environments (OSD and ROSA) that enables administrators to set up connections to database-as-a-service offerings from different providers.
+Its initial alpha release included support for MongoDB Atlas for MongoDB and Crunchy Bridge for PostgreSQL.